Haggle Price: What Everyone Should Know Before They Start Haggling on Price 🔮

 In reality, it’s the Persian rug salesmen that’s having the last laugh.
 They’ve just used a frame and anchor technique.
 They’ve inflated the Recommended Retail Price (RRP) to offer you a sizeable discount without giving away anything …

 Moreover, you’ve walked away feeling like you’ve got yourself a bargain when you’ve probably paid the real price or even a bit more for the rug.
+This is a classic example in the use of psychological price points

 In this article, I will be answering some frequently asked questions about haggling.
 I will also give you some tips and tricks to help you prepare the next time you are forced to haggle with a customer or as a customer.